Qubes OS R3.2 on a ThinkPad P51

 Create Qubes installer USB stick

-- Get the ISO, signature and pgp key from the Qubes OS Download page.
+- Get the ISO, signature and signing key from the Qubes OS Download page.

 - Follow the instructions on digital signatures and key verification.